 The concept for BAY EMT was envisioned while the two founders were attending the Carl Holmes Executive Development Institute (EDI), a chief officer training program for firefighters.
 The idea sprang to life after attending a lecture on community based education.
 Planning for the program was formulated while in attendance at EDI and first BAY EMT session was held 6 months later.
-The current BAY EMT staff consists of four EDI graduates.
+The BAY EMT staff consists of several EDI graduates.

 EDI has a motto which embodies all that BAY EMT stands for: